Miracles and Teachings Near Galilee

 Jesus predicted that mere words would not convince these people.
 They would be asking Jesus to do miracles like those they heard he had done in Capernaum.
 Perhaps the fact that he had done miracles in other towns, but not in his own home town had wounded their pride.
 They thought he should have started among those he knew first.
 The fact that he hadn’t done any in their presence, to them indicated that the rumors were false, despite the teaching they just heard.

-Isn’t it interesting that the first to accept Jesus are the Samaritans and the first to reject him and attempt to kill him are Israelites from his own home town?
+Isn’t it interesting that the first to accept Jesus were the Samaritans and the first to reject him and attempt to kill him were Israelites from his own home town?

 The Nobleman’s Son (John 4:46-54)